hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

 Bake Line Art
    Bakes Line Art strokes for active Grease Pencil object within the *start*, *end* frame range in scene.
-   Bake Line Art (All) bakes all Grease Pencil objects that contains at least one Line Art modifier.
    After baking, baked Line Art modifiers will be deactivated automatically.

+Bake All
+   Bakes all Grease Pencil objects that contains at least one Line Art modifier.
+   After baking, baked Line Art modifiers will be deactivated automatically.

 Clear Baked Line Art
    Clears baked line art frames within the scene frame range for active Grease Pencil object.

+Clear All
-   Clear Baked Line Art (All) applies the same operation for all Grease Pencil objects that contains at least one Line Art modifier.
+   Clears baked line art for all Grease Pencil objects that contains at least one Line Art modifier.

    .. warning::